Thousands rally against TPP

 Similar rallies last November attracted about 10,000 protesters.

-Next story in National: Scott Watson attempts to clear name
+Next story in New Zealand: Scott Watson attempts to clear name

 Copyright © 2015, Radio New Zealand